Trenied-12/Chess/README.md

 # Chess
 A Chess Game

 Alpha Version.
 Some bugs.
-"Dump" Chess Bot
+"Dump" Chess Bot.
+Program doesnt automatically install and place the Files now.